Skip to main content

 Frequently asked questions

-Lifeline has 41 centres around Australia in regional, remote and metropolitan areas.
-We also offer the opportunity to volunteer online via our Digital text and online chat services.
+Lifeline has 43 centres around Australia in regional, remote and metropolitan areas.

 To volunteer at your nearest Lifeline Centre or Lifeline shop, please contact your local Lifeline Centre to find out more about becoming a volunteer.